Eszter96/robotframework_testing/README.md

 # robotframework_testing
-All Python and Robot Framework projects from IT &amp; Business class
+All Robot Framework projects from IT &amp; Business class